patschi/akvatar/docs/how-it-works.md

 - **3B**: Individual image files whose extension is no longer in `images.formats` are deleted (e.g. `.png` files when PNG was removed from the config).
-- **3C**: Image files inside a valid size directory that have no corresponding `.meta.json` are deleted (e.g. partial uploads cleaned up after a crash).
+- **3C**: Image files inside a valid size directory that have no corresponding `.meta.json` are deleted (e.g., partial uploads cleaned up after a crash).
-- **3D**: `.meta.json` files that have no matching image files on disk are deleted (e.g. metadata left behind after manual file removal).
+- **3D**: `.meta.json` files that have no matching image files on disk are deleted (e.g., metadata left behind after manual file removal).

 ### Cleanup summary log